PierreT12/FusionCalacuatorCpp/README.md

 This is a persona project that I was working on in C# but I needed to transfer over to C++ for my Graduate School Application.
 Because most of the logic has already been written in C#, I just took that and impletented it in C++ and cleaned it up.
 All of the information relating to Personas is stored within a SQLite Database.

+# SQLite Database
+The database I made was too large to be uploaded to Github
+So here's a [google drive](https://drive.google.com/file/d/1NNI8SEbtjX9Yu8piW7XSFhn0FfF9m5nS/view?usp=sharing) link to it

 # Current Features